Mahopac, New York

 Mahopac (/ˈmeːəˌpæk/ or /ˌməˈhoʊpæk/) is a hamlet (and census-designated place) in the town of Carmel in Putnam County, New York, United States.
-Also known as Lake Mahopac, the exurb is located some 47 mi north of New York City, on US Route 6 at the county's southern central border with Westchester County.
-As of the 2020 census, the population was 8,932.
+Also known as Lake Mahopac, the exurb is located some 47 mi north of New York City, on U.S. Route 6 at the county's southern central border with Westchester County.
+As of the 2020 census, the population was 8,933.

 History

 Mahopac was originally inhabited by the Wappinger people, an Algonquian tribe.
 The hamlet's land was part of a huge tract encompassing all of today's Putnam County patented in 1697 by Adolphus Philipse, son of a wealthy Anglo-Dutch gentryman, known as the Philipse Patent.
 During the French and Indian War, Wappingers throughout Putnam County traveled north to Massachusetts to fight for the British.